-The Bond Reserve Account Letters of Credit will not secure the 2016 Series AB Bonds.
+The Bond Reserve Account Letters of Credit will not secure the 2016 Series C Bonds.

-The Bond Reserve Account Letters of Credit will have a stated term of approximately six years and will be subject to earlier termination upon the occurrence of certain events.
+The Bond Reserve Account Letters of Credit have a stated term of approximately six years and are subject to earlier termination upon the occurrence of certain events.
 The SFPUC anticipates that the Secured Series of Bonds will be refunded prior to the termination of the Bond Reserve Account Letters of Credit with Bonds for which no Bond Reserve Account will be required to be funded.
-Were a Secured Series of Bonds to remain Outstanding upon the termination of the related Bond Reserve Account Letter of Credit and the SFPUC were unable to deliver either a replacement Bond Reserve Fund Policy or cash in the amount of the Required Reserve, the related Bond Reserve Account Letter of Credit and the SFPUC would be obligated pursuant to the related Credit Agreement to reimburse MUFG Union Bank for the amount of such draw.
+Were a Secured Series of Bonds to remain Outstanding upon the termination of the related Bond Reserve Account Letter of Credit and the SFPUC were unable to deliver either a replacement Bond Reserve Fund Policy or cash in the amount of the Required Reserve, the related Bond Reserve Account would be funded with a draw on the related Bond Reserve Account Letter of Credit and the SFPUC would be obligated pursuant to the related Credit Agreement to reimburse MUFG Union Bank for the amount of such draw.
 The SFPUC's reimbursement obligation would be payable on a basis subordinate to the payment of principal and interest on the Bonds.